TimSusa/midi-bricks/packages/midi-bricks-electron/README.md

 ```
 cd packages/midi-bricks-electron && yarn dev && yarn test-e2e
 ```

+# Thanks
+Thanks to the people, who made react, redux, material-ui and big thanks to my friend Henrik Wenz (https://github.com/HaNdTriX), who made electron functionality available.
+And nice big greetz to my friend Alec Troniq (http://alec-troniq.com/), who gave me the right hints, to build up all this stuff, using this for his live performances.

 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!